 Your first stop is the Story of an Icon museum on the 2nd floor, which was completely redesigned in 2019 with multimedia exhibits on the building's history and its place in the United States' cultural imagination.
 The path through the displays leads you to the observatory elevators.

 As one would expect, the views from both decks are especially spectacular at sunset.
 For a little of that 'Arthur's Theme' magic, head to the 86th floor between 10pm and 1am Thursday to Saturday, when the twinkling sea of lights is accompanied by a soundtrack of live saxophone (requests are welcome).

-Since 1976, the building’s top 30 floors have been floodlit in a spectrum of colors each night, reflecting seasonal and holiday hues.
-Famous combos include orange, white and green for St Patrick’s Day; blue and white for Chanukah; white, red and green for Christmas; and the rainbow colors for Gay Pride weekend in June.
-For a full rundown of the color schemes, check the website.
+Since 1976, the building’s top 30 floors have been floodlit in a spectrum of colors each night, reflecting seasonal and holiday hues, or for local sports teams or charitable organizations.
+Famous combos include orange, white and green for St Patrick’s Day; blue and white for Chanukah; red, white and green for Christmas; and rainbow colors for Gay Pride weekend in June.
+For a full rundown of color schemes and the schedule, check the website.

 A tour app is available in English, Spanish, French, German, Italian, Mandarin, Portuguese, Japanese and Korean.

 The Empire State Building can be accessed by public transit using a number of lines.
 Take the Subway 6 to 33rd St or the B,D,F, M, N,Q,R, or W trains to 34th St-Herald Sq.
 You can also take the M1, M2, M3, M4, M5, M34, or M55 bus routes to the Empire State.

 Did you know?